The landscapes of our provincial parks are like a vault of stories waiting to be opened.

 A visit to Lake Superior’s Agawa Rock Pictograph site is incredible.
 Generations of Ojibwe have recorded dreams, visions and events at this sacred site.
 It is one of the few pictograph sites in Ontario accessible by foot.
 There are 35 red ochre images visible.

 The site is open from mid-May to mid-September.
-During July and August, park naturalists are onsite to provide information about the pictographs Thursday to Sunday, 12:30 pm to 3:30 pm (weather permitting).
+During July and August, park naturalists are onsite to provide information about the pictographs daily, from 12:30 pm to 3:30 pm (weather permitting).

 5. Tour the remnants of a WWII prisoner of war camp at Neys Provincial Park